luinbytes/discord-utilities-raycast/README.md

 ## Features (MVP)
 - Pinned Links: user-managed list of `discord://` deep links (servers/channels/DMs).
 Search by name or tags.
+  - You can paste a full `discord://` link, or provide Server/Channel/DM IDs and the command will compose the link for you.
 - Profiles: open Stable / PTB / Canary.
 Copy resolved path when available.
 - Actions: open Discord (preferred flavor), open Settings, open Keybinds.
 - LocalStorage: pins and preferences stored locally via Raycast.
 No tokens.
 No network calls.